01618830666

 1. Contact Herbicides

 Contact herbicides kill only the parts of the plant they come into contact with.
 They are also commonly used in home gardening and landscaping to control weeds in lawns and flowerbeds.
-Contact herbicides work by disrupting the cellular membranes of plants, causing them to leak vital fluids and eventually die.
+Contact herbicides work by disrupting plant cell membranes, causing them to leak vital fluids and eventually die.

 1. Systemic Herbicides